lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/googlenet.md

         return tf.keras.layers.Concatenate()([p1, p2, p3, p4])
 ```

-To gain some intuition for why this network works so well,
-consider the combination of the filters.
-They explore the image in a variety of filter sizes.
-This means that details at different extents
-can be recognized efficiently by filters of different sizes.
-At the same time, we can allocate different amounts of parameters
-for different filters.

 Para ter alguma intuição de por que essa rede funciona tão bem,
 considere a combinação dos filtros.
 Eles exploram a imagem em uma variedade de tamanhos de filtro.